CIR-KIT-Unit03/cirkit_unit03_simulator/README.md

 ## Summary
 Simulator ROS packages for the CIR-KIT-Unit03.

+For CIR-KIT-Unit03 instructions and tutorials, please see http://wiki.ros.org/Robots/CIR-KIT-Unit03.

 - cirkit_unit03_gazebo : Gazebo plugin definitions and extensions to the robot URDF.

 ## Installation